bakks/butterfish/README.md

 engineering.

 Butterfish is a command line tool for working with LLMs.
-It has two modes: CLI command mode, used to prompt LLMs, summarize files, and manage embeddings, and Shell mode: Wraps your local shell to provide easy prompting and autocomplete.
+It has two modes: CLI command mode, used to prompt LLMs and generate commands, and Shell mode: Wraps your local shell to provide easy prompting and autocomplete.

 Butterfish stores an OpenAI auth token at ~/.config/butterfish/butterfish.env and the prompt wrappers it uses at ~/.config/butterfish/prompts.yaml.
 Butterfish